Dominic Minghella

 Dominic was also Executive Producer and Showrunner of Series One and Series Two (26 episodes).
 For its distributors, BBC WorldWide, Robin Hood was the top selling drama around the world.

-Dominic is Producer with Sarah Beardsall of Island Pictures’ film adaptation of The Scapegoat (2012), based on the novel by Daphne du Maurier, and written and directed by Charles Sturridge.
+Dominic is Producer with Sarah Beardsall of Island Pictures’ film adaptation of The Scapegoat (2012), based on the novel by Daphne du Maurier, starring Matthew Rhys, Eileen Atkins, Anton Lesser, Jodhi May, Phoebe Nicholls, Andrew Scott, Sheridan Smith, Sylvie Testud, Pip Torrens, and written and directed by Charles Sturridge.

-Dominic is a member of the Writers’ Guld of Great Britain (WGGB) and the Writers’ Guild of America (WGAE).
-He has served on the Executive Council of the Writers’ Guild, and the Film Committee.
-He is a member of BAFTA and the British Comedy Academy.
-He has served on a variety of film and television juries.
+Dominic is a member of the Writers’ Guild of America, West (WGAW).
+For the Writers’ Guild of Great Britain (WGGB), he has served on the Executive Council of the Writers’ Guild, and the Film Committee.
+He is a member of BAFTA and has served on a variety of film and television juries.
 He has mentored writers at home and abroad.
 He has lectured when he should have listened, and listened when he should have piped up.
-He is a member of any club that will have him, including the Groucho.
-He is a patron of the Starr Trust and a proud supporter of the Isle of Wight’s Minghella Film Festival and, last, forlonly, but never least, Portsmouth Football Club.
+He is evangelical about the Isle of Wight, where he grew up, and about Umbria, where he goes to write.
+Lastly, but never leastly, he is a loud, proud fan (and former owner, with a few thousand others) of Portsmouth Football Club.